 To do this kind of photography, you will need the following items:

 It is easier to get good results if you can adjust focus in uniform steps.
 My favorite method is to use a screw-driven X-Y positioning table and vise sold for machining.[2]
 This device allows precision positioning calibrated down to 0.001 inch, is useful for even smaller increments, and its massive construction minimizes problems with vibration.
 (See Figure 6.)
-Other good alternatives include tic marks on the focus ring of a macro lens, using a macro focusing rack, mounting the subject on the vernier stage of a microscope, or using the built-in focusing mechanism of a microscope, either shooting through the microscope or attaching an extension to its stage to hold the subject for external lenses.
+Other good alternatives include tic marks on the focus ring of a macro lens, using a macro focusing rail, mounting the subject on the vernier stage of a microscope, or using the built-in focusing mechanism of a microscope, either shooting through the microscope or attaching an extension to its stage to hold the subject for external lenses.

 You may also find the following hints helpful.